All Episodes

 That's funny.

-I definitely had enough.
+I definitely had enough with Newsom interrupting.

-That's why uh I'm only giving you an A, not an A plus.
+That's why I'm only giving you an A, not an A plus, because I think you should have hit his microphone.

 He was interrupting way, way, way too much.

-Because he I I I tr I promise you I tried my best.
+I promise you, I tried my best.

 I really did.

-I know, I saw that.
+I saw that.

 So that's what you do when you don't have points.

-You talk, you know, they would they were talking over each other, it happens in every debate.
+You talk, you know, they were talking over each other.

-Um I think DeSantis did very well.
+I think DeSantis did very well.

-I I uh it's um I I think it's a huge issue.
+I think it's a huge issue.

-So the Democrats use that as a talking point, and they lump all Republicans into what DeSantis is saying.
+So the Democrats use that as a talking point and they lump all Republicans into what DeSantis is saying.

-The hard-hitting news show The View on ABC.
+The hard-hitting news show, The View on ABC.

-I've I purchased some of these uh 4D ultrasound machines because they're using the science of 4D ultrasound uh that they give for free to any expecting mom, and and people are choosing life when they are introduced to the miracle of birth inside them.
+I've purchased some of these 4D ultrasound machines because they're using the science of 4D ultrasound that they give for free to any expecting mom.

-So I but with that said, putting all of my views aside, and I look up this, I look at this objectively, politically.
+But with that said, putting all of my views aside, and I look at this objectively, politically, the country is not where you are and where I might be.

 They're just not.

-She's never gonna win with six weeks.
+He's never going to win with six weeks.

-He he's just not.
+He's just not.

-And everyone says that uh DeSantis is a homophobe, he doesn't like trans people and everything else.
+And everyone says that DeSantis is a homophobe.

 No, he just didn't want trans people reading to kindergartners.